panManfredini/IOTpy/README.md

 # How does it work
-IOTpy is a webserver that loads dynamically the code you place in a predefined directory, it extracts all the variables devined in those `devices` files and exposes them trough an HTTP API and Prometheus metrics.
+IOTpy is a webserver that loads dynamically the `devices` you place in a predefined directory, it extracts all the variables defined in those `devices` files and exposes them trough an HTTP API and Prometheus metrics.

 **What is a Device?** For `device` is intended a class that inherits from the abstrac class `iotpy.Device.Device`.
 After you inherit the class, you must implement four methods: